Prakhar072/ispl_WFMS/README.md

 The following were used either downloaded, or via a CDN : Jquery, chart.js, datatables.js (with respective CSS Files)
 <h2>API Integration</h2>
 This program utilises email.js API to send an email to the user when using the forget password feature
-<h2>Installation</h2>
-The Web application can be used by simply downloading and extracting the files and running as is on LocalHost, XAMPP, a free live server can be used to import the .sql file to setup the database, Currently the website is not hosted live but AWS can be used to host.
-It is recommended to create an initial database entry for an HR admin manually to gain access to all modules and continue from that point naturally.
 <h2>Credits</h2>
 <ul>
   <li>Mentors</li>